C-Chads/tinygl/README.md

 * Point smoothing is not implemented, points are always squares of a solid color.

+* glCopyTexImage2D only works with the size of texture you decided at compile time.

 * <Undocumented limitations that have not been tested>

 ### HOW DO I USE THIS LIBRARY???